 Content creation never ends.
 When one story is posted, it’s time to do another, but the right metrics can inform what you should write about next.
 Take electrification, maybe the next story we tackle on Fleet Equipment focused on that topic will center around how to use telematics and data to see if your fleet is a fit for electric trucks or what data points to focus on when operating electric trucks.
-We write it, post it and start tracking engagement again from the top to see how engagement will impact our next story.
+We write it, post it, and start compiling engagement analytics again from the top to see how engagement will impact our next story.

 Jason Morgan is the editor of Fleet Equipment, a B2B publication for the heavy-duty trucking industry.
 In former writing lives, he’s waxed on about construction equipment, real estate, movies and craft beer.
 Currently, he’s having his microsurgical contraautism prostheses upgraded to feature superconducting quantum interference detectors to combat enemy cyber systems.
 You can reach him at [email protected].